-Most mobile deals perform credit checks before they let you sign up to a plan... which can be a problem if you have a poor credit history.
-But don't fret - all isn't lost.
-Here's how to get a mobile plan if you have bad credit.
+Most networks carry out credit checks, which can be a problem if you have a poor credit history.
+But don't fret – not all is lost.
+Here's what you need to know to get a phone contract if you have a bad credit rating.

 Bad credit mobile contract deals

-You may also have more luck buying a deal from a reseller, rather than direct from a network.
-(Which can also give you a lower price - win-win!)
+You may also have more luck buying a deal from a reseller, such as Affordable Mobiles or Mobile Phones Direct, rather than directly from a network.

-If you try and fail to sign up to a contract because of your credit history, however, the best thing to do is save up and buy a phone outright, and get a SIM to put in it.
+If you’re turned down for a contract because of your credit history, however, the best thing to do is save up and buy a phone outright, and get a SIM to put in it.

 How can I get a new iPhone with bad credit?

-New iPhones are at the pricier end of the smartphone scale.
+The latest iPhones are at the pricier end of the smartphone market.
 So you're less likely to be approved for one on a contract than if you opted for a cheaper, older model.

-Your best chance of getting one if you've got bad credit is saving so you're able to afford to buy it SIM-free and off-contract.
-Or investigating retailers that specialise in contracts for customers with bad credit, who may be able to help you.
+If you’ve got bad credit, your best chance of getting a top-end iPhone is to save up, so you can afford to buy it SIM-free and off-contract.
+You could also try looking into retailers that specialise in contracts for customers with bad credit, who may be able to help you.